MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/authentication/cannot-sign-in-microsoft-365-desktop-apps.md

    > - Third-party modules are holding the file or registry lock and preventing the sign-in process.
    > - Obsolete WFP or security software drivers are installed in the system.

 1. Sign in by using an administrator account, reinstall the security software and standalone WFP drivers that were uninstalled in step 1.
-Then, work with your security software and WFP driver vendor to configure the following package, folder and process exclusions in the security software and WFP drivers.
+Then, work with your security software and WFP driver vendor to configure the following package, folder, and process exclusions in the security software and WFP drivers.

    **Package family names to exclude**